codewithsom/Summer-Internship-2022/Day-6/Readme.md

 ### 4. What is the use of JavaScript in Web Browsers ?

 Using JavaScript, we can transform a website from having very basic functionality to be whatever we wish to be.
 In terms of human analogy, JavaScript is the brain of the website.

+### 5. What are Objects?

+Objects are one of the available data types in JS.
+It is used to store various keyed collections and more complex entities.
+Objects can be created using the `Object()` constructor.

+    To create a sample object:

+    ```js
+    const person = {
+      name: "Roman Reigns 👆",
+      age: 35,
+      jobStatus: "Working",
+    };
+    ```